HHest/GetAndCleanDataCourseProject/CodeBook.md

 ## Data Description

 Data collected from the accelerometers of the Samsung Galaxy S smartphones, which were worn by a group of 30 volunteers.
-Each person performed six activities.
-There were 128 readings.
+The movements of the participants were monitored while they performed six activities (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING).
+The data set is culled from the original "Human Activity Recognition Using Smartphones" data set.

 Each record in the dataset provides: